fluisterbos/fluisterbos.github.io/en/holiday-home/accommodation.md

 The second floor also has three bedrooms.
 One room has bunk beds (90x200), the second room has a double bed (180x210).
 The guests of these rooms share a separate bathroom with shower and toilet.
 In the third room there are two single beds (90x200) with private shower and toilet.
+The last two rooms share the bathroom and each have a double bed (180x210).
+The last of these has an extra single bed (90x200).

 Cot and high chair are available.